architjoshi-db/arcion-docs/content/docs/security/secrets-management/aws-secrets-manager.md

 - The `aws.accessKeyId` and `aws.secretKey` Java system properties.
 - Web identity token from the environment or container.
 - The shared [`credentials` file in the default location](https://docs.aws.amazon.com/sdkref/latest/guide/file-location.html).
 - The Amazon ECS container credentials.
-The `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` system environment variable must be set and Secrets Manager must have the permission to access the variable.
+You must set the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` system environment variable and Secrets Manager must have the permission to access the variable.
 - Amazon EC2 instance IAM role-provided credentials through the Amazon EC2 metadata service.

 To use this method, specify the namespace in the following manner: